During an informal discussion, several highly successful biotechnology entrepreneurs gave these tips on finding a good startup idea.

-Have an idea that is not being done, that only you are already prepared to do it, and that has enough people that care about it.
+Have an idea to do something that no one else is doing, that only you are already prepared to do, and that has enough people that care about it.

-Keep engaged with organizations and institutions that support biotechnology, and build a network of contacts to increase your chances of being in the right place at the right time.
-The right timing is very important.
+Be engaged with organizations and institutions that support biotechnology, and build a network of contacts to increase your chances of being in the right place at the right time.
+The right timing is critical.

 Notice and learn from unexpected results and mistakes.

 When trying to solve a research problem, remember that breakthrough starts with the word break.
 When you feel stuck, take a break and let your unconscious mind work on solving the problem.
 Sleep on it or do something else, like take a walk or play a sport.
 You may find later that your ideas come together in a new, creative way.

 Once you have identified a research problem to solve, think about the problem from multiple perspectives.